Lazerbeak12345/pixelmanipulator/CONTRIBUTING.md

 1. Needlessly complicated local setup process.
-   - Installing both yarn and npm is fine, but doing that, and running `yarn set version berry`, then using gitignore hacks to prevent increasing repo size by 10 times.
+   - Installing both yarn and npm is fine, but doing that, and running `yarn set version berry`, then using gitignore hacks to prevent increasing repo size by 10 times is not great.
 2. Very large amount of config - just to get a fundimentally simple library to work.
    - This adds a lot of configuration files.
 This repo is a very simple repo.